So Late in the Day – book review

 Small Things like These, by Claire Keegan

-The Magdalen laundries, tool of the Catholic Church and Irish state, was closed down in 1996, to abject disgrace.
+The Magdalen laundries, tool of the Catholic Church and Irish state, was closed down in 1996, in abject disgrace.
 In 2013 the Irish government gave a much belated apology to the women who had suffered in these prisons of forced labour.
 Women who had ‘fallen’ and needed to be removed from society.
 Some thirty thousand women are estimated to have been incarcerated, their babies adopted out.
 A shocking number of babies died.

 Fallen.
 That word.
 Young women ‘fell’ pregnant.
 Their fault for being a bit clumsy, tripping up because they weren’t paying attention.